2022-23 Academic Year

-The Wake Technical Community College Catalog is an information and reference guide on college policies, facilities, degree, certificate and diploma programs, course offerings, services and personnel.
+The Wake Technical Community College Catalog is an information and reference guide on college policies, facilities, credit and non-credit programs, course offerings, services and personnel.
 The statements in the catalog are for informational purposes only and should not be considered the basis of a contract between the institution and the student.

-All Wake Technical Community College policies (academic, student services and administrative) apply to all students, regardless of campus and center locations or mode of instructional delivery, unless expressly defined by the college.
+All Wake Tech policies (academic, student services and administrative) apply to all students, regardless of campus and center locations or mode of instructional delivery, unless expressly defined by the college.

-Generally, the provisions outlined in the catalog are applicable as stated, but Wake Technical Community College reserves the right to initiate changes, including but not limited to academic requirements for graduation, without direct notification to individuals.
+Generally, the provisions outlined in the catalog are applicable as stated, but Wake Tech reserves the right to initiate changes, including but not limited to academic requirements for graduation, without direct notification to individuals.
 Any statement in this catalog is subject to change by the college.

 Though the college catalog is produced as a reference guide, each student is responsible for keeping apprised of current requirements for graduation for a particular degree program.
 The most recent version of the catalog is online.

 Wake Technical Community College does not discriminate on the basis of disability in the admissions or employment processes or in access to programs, facilities or activities.
 The following persons, whose offices are at the Southern Wake Campus, at 9101 Fayetteville Road in Raleigh, have been designated to coordinate compliance with the non-discrimination requirements of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973: